opus-research/jgit/Documentation/technical/reftable.md

 between 2 and 20 bytes.
 Readers must compare only for common prefix match within an obj block or obj index.

-Object blocks should be block aligned, according to `block_size` from the file header.
-The `padding` field is filled with NULs to maintain alignment for the next block.

 #### obj record

 An `obj_record` describes a single object abbreviation, and the blocks